Leading personal injury and medical negligence solicitors

 We use a holistic and bespoke approach.
 Each client has different needs, wants and aspirations and we help fulfil these and alleviate some of the worry, pressure and stress on the family thereby allowing them to concentrate on caring for their loved one.
 We have extensive connections with Accountants, Financial Advisors, Payroll Specialists, Case Managers, Education Solicitors regarding Education and Health Care Plans (EHCPs), Surveyors, Architects and Carers.
 We bring everyone together to ensure that funds are used in the clients’ best interests.

 How to make an application

 Once you have instructed our team to work on your behalf we will make the application to the Court of Protection completing all of the standard forms and advising you throughout.

-The court presently charge a £400 application fee and more details on court fees can be found here.
+The court presently charge a £385 application fee (as of 25 July 2018) and more details on court fees can be found here.

 If your application has resulted out of the settlement of a clinical negligence claim then your legal fees and disbursements (Court fees etc.) were most likely to have been included in your claim.

 The forms to make an application to the Court of Protection are extensive and if an award is going to be more than £1 million then it is recommended that a professional deputy, such as a solicitor, is appointed otherwise there may be difficulty in obtaining the insurance which has to be in place before the court will grant deputyship.

 What are the next stages?